hardenedlinux/harbian-qa/syzkaller/kstate_resource.md

 ### Kernel instrument

 We reuse the KCOV interface instead of using a separate mode.
-So, we encode the state id with 0xfefe at the highest 16-bit.
-While syzkaller gets a kcov pc started with 0xfefe, it realizes this pc is a kstate id and the value and address of the state will occupy the followed 2*64-bit.
-No matter how many bit the variable used, we formalize to 64-bit.
+So, we encode the state id with 0xefe at the highest 12-bit.
+While syzkaller gets a kcov pc started with 0xefe, it realizes this pc is a kstate id and the value and address of the state will occupy the followed 2*64-bit.
+No matter how many bit the variable is, we formalize to 64-bit.
 Noted if you want to collect other information, you have to implement a corresponding syzkaller for it.

 ### Syzkaller support